tiny-pilot/tinypilot/README.md

 The following installation steps:

-* Create a service account for Tiny Pilot with limited priviliges.
+* Create a service account for TinyPilot with limited priviliges.
-* Install Tiny Pilot as a systemd service so it runs automatically on every boot.
+* Install TinyPilot as a systemd service so it runs automatically on every boot.
-* Install Tiny Pilot's dependencies.
+* Install TinyPilot's dependencies.

 From your Raspberry Pi device, run the following commands: